Andy Richter: Personal life

 Richter was married to comedic actress and author Sarah Thyre from 1994 to 2019, and they have two children, a son born in 2000 and a daughter born in 2005.
-Thyre was part of the cast of the comedy series Strangers with Candy, on which Richter made frequent cameo appearances.
+Thyre was a cast member on the comedy series Strangers with Candy, on which Richter made frequent cameo appearances.
 Richter and Thyre also appeared together playing Hansel and Gretel in an episode of the Upright Citizens Brigade sketch comedy series on Comedy Central in 1998.
 On April 13, 2019, Richter announced on his Twitter account that he and Thyre had separated and had begun divorce proceedings.
 In November 2022 he announced his engagement to Jennifer Herrera.
+They married on June 10, 2023, in West Hollywood, with Conan O'Brien officiating.
+After their marriage Richter adopted Herrera’s daughter.

 Richter is a supporter of Planned Parenthood.
 At a fundraiser in 2016, he referenced abortion services provided in 1992 for Thyre when the couple had split and were each undergoing great personal difficulties.
 He stated that although they were very sad about the situation, they both knew it was the right decision for them.
 He also said that he is "eternally grateful" to the organization for allowing them to care for themselves and also for the ability to choose the time to bring children into their lives.
-The couple had been married 22 years at the time of his statements.

-Richter is a member of the Sigma Phi Epsilon fraternity.
-After leaving Late Night with Conan O'Brien, he moved to Los Angeles.

-On April 15, 2019, Richter joined other writers in firing their agents as part of the WGA's stand against the ATA and against packaging, which they believed to be an unfair practice.
+On April 15, 2019, Richter joined other writers in firing their agents as part of the WGA's stand against the ATA and against film packaging, which they believed to be an unfair practice.